Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Abstract

 \section{Abstract}

 We present the optical design and sensitivity modeling of the 2.5 m Cryogenic sub-Hz cROss torsion-bar detector with quantum NOn-demolition Speed meter (CHRONOS), a triangular Sagnac speed-meter interferometer incorporating power- and signal-recycling techniques.
-Using ABCD-matrix analysis and Finesse3 simulations, we show that stable eigenmodes are obtained with optimized mirror curvatures and focal placements, achieving mode-matching efficiencies above 99.5 The resulting configuration reaches a quantum-noise-limited strain sensitivity of $h \simeq 3\times10^{-18},\mathrm{Hz^{-1/2}}$ at 1 Hz, with a ring-cavity finesse $\mathcal{F}\simeq3.1\times10^{4}$ and round-trip Gouy phase $\psi_{\mathrm{rt}}\approx153^{\circ}$.
-The power-recycling cavity detuning ($\phi_p=-85^{\circ}$) dominates the low-frequency quantum noise, while the signal-recycling cavity detuning ($\phi_s=0^{\circ}$) mainly introduces a uniform quadrature rotation.
-The optimal homodyne angle ($\zeta_{\mathrm{opt}}\simeq46^{\circ}$) balances shot-noise and radiation-pressure effects to give the best sensitivity near 1 Hz.
-Assuming end-mirror reflectivity $R_{\mathrm{ETM}}=99.9999\%$ under cryogenic operation at 10 K, CHRONOS can achieve quantum-noise-limited performance on a laboratory scale and serve as a testbed for future long-baseline, cryogenic interferometers probing sub-hertz gravitational waves.
+Using ABCD-matrix analysis and \textsc{Finesse3} simulations, we show that stable eigenmodes are obtained with optimized mirror curvatures and focal placements, achieving mode-matching efficiencies above 99.5\%.
+The configuration reaches a quantum-noise-limited strain sensitivity of $h \simeq 3\times10^{-18}\,\mathrm{Hz^{-1/2}}$ at 1 Hz, with a ring-cavity finesse $\mathcal{F}\simeq3.1\times10^{4}$ and a round-trip Gouy phase $\psi\approx153^{\circ}$.
+The power-recycling cavity detuning ($\phi_p=5^{\circ}$) dominates the low-frequency quantum noise, while the signal-recycling cavity detuning ($\phi_s=0^{\circ}$) mainly introduces a uniform quadrature rotation.
+The optimal homodyne angle ($\zeta\simeq46^{\circ}$) balances shot noise and radiation-pressure effects to give the best sensitivity near 1 Hz.
+Assuming an end-mirror reflectivity $R_{\mathrm{ETM}}=99.9999\%$ under cryogenic operation at 10 K, CHRONOS can achieve quantum-noise-limited performance on a laboratory scale and serve as a testbed for future long-baseline cryogenic interferometers probing sub-hertz gravitational waves.
+The projected science reach includes the detection of intermediate-mass black-hole binaries with total masses of $10^{2}$--$10^{5}\,M_{\odot}$, reaching a maximum detection distance of $\sim271\,{\rm Mpc}$ for binaries with total masses around $9\times10^{3}\,M_{\odot}$ (SNR = 1).
+The detector also achieves a best power-integrated sensitivity to stochastic gravitational-wave backgrounds of $\Omega_{\rm GW}\simeq4.7\times10^{-4}$ at $2.15\,{\rm Hz}$ after 10 years of observation, probes Yukawa-type deviations from Newtonian gravity down to $|\alpha|\sim2\times10^{-5}$, and can detect prompt gravity-gradient signals from nearby M5.2 earthquakes out to distances of approximately $90\,{\rm km}$.